Betrayal Trauma Therapy in Canada

 A specialist practice, with no waiting list

-It also means you will never sit on a waiting list with us.
-While 1 in 10 Canadians wait four months or more to be seen in the public system, we strive to match you with a counsellor who can see you within 24 to 48 hours.
-When the ground has just dropped out from under you, the speed of that first conversation matters — and we have built the practice so the wait never becomes one more barrier to healing.
+Even when you are ready to get help, an infidelity-specialized practice is extremely difficult to find in Canada.
+At Betrayal Care, this is all we do — and you will never sit on a waiting list with us.
+We strive to match you with a counsellor who can see you within 24 to 48 hours, because when the ground has just dropped out from under you, the speed of that first conversation matters.

 Book a free 15-minute consultation